Wheeler House, Room 314

 Bio

 Joining the University of Vermont faculty in 1996, Jonathan Huener earned his Ph.D. from the University of Illinois.
-An affiliate of the Carolyn and Leonard Miller Center for Holocaust Studies at UVM, he teaches courses on the Holocaust, German history, Polish history, and 19th- and 20th-century Europe.
+Director of the Carolyn and Leonard Miller Center for Holocaust Studies at UVM, he teaches courses on the Holocaust, German history, Polish history, and nineteenth- and twentieth-century Europe.

 His research has focused on German-occupied Poland during World War Two, public memory in post-World War II Germany and Poland, Polish-Jewish relations, and Auschwitz.
 Huener is author of Auschwitz, Poland, and the Politics of Commemoration, 1945-1979 (Ohio University Press, 2003), which was awarded the 2004 Orbis Books Prize in Polish Studies from the American Association for the Advancement of Slavic Studies.
-In addition, he is co-editor, with Francis R. Nicosia, of Medicine and Medical Ethics in Nazi Germany: Origins, Practices, Legacies (Berghahn, 2002), Business and Industry in Nazi Germany (Berghahn, 2004), and The Arts in Nazi Germany: Continuity, Conformity, Change (Berghahn, 2006).
-His most recent monograph, The Polish Catholic Church under German Occupation, 1939-1945, appeared with Indiana University Press in early 2021.
+He is co-editor, with Francis R. Nicosia, of Medicine and Medical Ethics in Nazi Germany: Origins, Practices, Legacies (Berghahn, 2002), Business and Industry in Nazi Germany (Berghahn, 2004), The Arts in Nazi Germany: Continuity, Conformity, Change (Berghahn, 2006) and, with Andrea Löw, Poland under German Occupation: New Perspectives (Berghahn, 2024).
+His most recent monograph, The Polish Catholic Church under German Occupation, 1939-1945, appeared with Indiana University Press in 2021.
+In 2024-2025 he was the J.B. and Maurice C. Shapiro Senior Scholar-in-Residence at the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies at the United States Holocaust Memorial Museum.